oracle/pgql-lang/pages/pgql-1.2-spec.md

 GroupByClause ::= 'GROUP' 'BY' <ValueExpression> ( ',' <ValueExpression> )*
 ```

-The `GROUP BY` clause starts with the keywords GROUP BY and is followed by a comma-separated list of group terms.
-Each group term consists of:
+The `GROUP BY` clause starts with the keywords GROUP BY and is followed by a comma-separated list of value expressions that can be of any type.

-- An expression.
-- An optional variable definition that is specified by appending the keyword `AS` and the name of the variable.

 Consider the following query: